masteringmodernpayments/book/index.md

     * for a one-off product site, not very many
     * for subscriptions, more important
 * Handling subscriptions
+  * creating/managing plans
+  * adding users to subscriptions
+  * should you automatically cancel if they stop paying? (no)
 * Email
   * receipts
   * notifications